idaholab/moose/modules/navier_stokes/doc/content/source/fvkernels/PCNSFVHLLC.md

 ## Porous HLLC Fluxes

 For discontinuous wave solutions over a wave-speed $S_i$ associated with the
-$\lambda_i$ characteric, the Rankine-Hugoniot conditions state that the flux changes acoording to
+$\lambda_i$ characteristic, the Rankine-Hugoniot conditions state that the flux changes according to

 \begin{equation}
 \Delta \bm{F} = S_i\Delta \bm{U}
 \end{equation}

 We can apply the Rankine-Hugoniot conditions to help us establish a discretization for the porous HLLC fluxes.
-Applying Rankine-Hunoniot conditions over the left wave results in
+Applying Rankine-Hugoniot conditions over the left wave results in

 \begin{equation}